4th Fighter Wing: Korean War

 The 4 Wing moved to Japan following the Korean armistice in 1953 and remained there until 8 December 1957.

 Vietnam War

 The 4th transitioned to the McDonnell Douglas F-4 Phantom II in early 1967.
-The readiness posture of the wing was given a true test in early 1968 when the North Koreans seized the USS Pueblo, an American intelligence-gathering ship, just off the coast of North Korea.
+The readiness posture of the wing was tested in early 1968 when North Korea seized the USS Pueblo, an American intelligence-gathering ship, off the coast of North Korea.
 Elements of the 4th moved to Korea within 72 hours.
 The 4th Fighter Wing continued to sustain a highly visible mobility posture with the development of the first operationally ready bare-base squadron in 1970, followed by multiple deployments to Southeast Asia beginning in April 1972.
-Operating from Ubon Royal Thai Air Force Base, Thailand, as the first F-4 wing to augment elements of Pacific Air Forces, aircrews of the Fourth flew more than 8,000 combat missions, many into the very heart of North Vietnam.
+Operating from Ubon Royal Thai Air Force Base, Thailand, as the first F-4 wing to augment elements of Pacific Air Forces, aircrews of the Fourth flew more than 8,000 combat missions, many into the capital of North Vietnam.
 The wing ended deployments to Thailand in the summer of 1974.

-The Summer of '72: The 335th TFS was deployed to Ubon Royal Thai AFB to augment the 8th TFW in the continuation of Operation Bolo.
-At first, we were tapped to drop chaff for the BUFF (B-52s) that flew Arc-Light.
-Then to a gaggle of 50+ Thuds (F-105s) and Phantoms who went north daily to "Downtown" (Hanoi).

-My first flight north I was the backseater of Major Charles (Chuck) Hollingsworth, A- Flight Commander and a "Fighter Pilots" fighter pilot.
-This was the only time I heard Chuck breathe heavy on the intercom.
-We rolled in and dropped our Mk 84's then went "hunting" to Yen-Bai Airfield, for MIGS.
-I remember we wanted to lure them up to fight but found the base eerily quiet.
-It was like flying over LAX mid-day.
-Chuck asked me to fly back to the tanker so he could calm down.
-I was scared "s------s".